mongodb/specifications/source/client-side-encryption/tests/README.rst

 ============

-This document describes the format of the driver spec tests included in the JSON and YAML files included in this directory.
+This document describes the format of the driver spec tests included in the JSON and YAML files included in the ``legacy`` sub-directory.
+Tests in the ``unified`` directory are written using the `Unified Test Format
+<../../unified-test-format/unified-test-format.rst>`_.
 The ``timeoutMS.yml``/``timeoutMS.json`` files in this directory contain tests for the ``timeoutMS`` option and its application to the client-side encryption feature.
 Drivers MUST only run these tests after implementing the `Client Side Operations Timeout
 <../client-side-operations-timeout/client-side-operations-timeout.rst>`__
 specification.